 Good swimming pool management can also cut your water usage.
 Properly-maintained swimming pool water can last five years or more before needing replacement, according to the Bakersfield Californian.
 Energy Star provides a guide to energy-efficient pool pumps that can extend the lifespan of your water when paired with a good filtering system.
 Using energy-efficient pool accessories such as solar blankets can reduce evaporation as well as help your pool water conserve heat energy.

 Toilets, showers, and faucets account for two-thirds of indoor water use, with toilets alone representing 40 percent of indoor consumption, according to the EPA.
 Replacing an old pre-1990 toilet with an energy-efficient one can save up to 38 gallons of water per toilet daily, says the San Jose Mercury News.
 If your toilet is leaky, a new flapper can save 7,000 gallons per month.
 Cutting shower time from 10 minutes down to 5 can save 12.5 to 25 gallons per day depending on whether your showerhead is low-flow or standard.
 Turning off the faucet while brushing your teeth saves 10 gallons a day, while fixing a leaky faucet can save anywhere from 350 to 2,000 gallons a month.

 You can also reduce your water consumption when doing your laundry.
 A water-efficient washing machine can save 16 gallons per washload.

 Cutting the water you use in the kitchen is another way you can reduce your overall consumption.
-Dishwashers made before 1994 waste 10 gallons of water more per cycle more than newer models, so make sure you have an energy-efficient dishwasher.
+Dishwashers made before 1994 waste 10 gallons of water more per cycle.
+That’s 10 gallons more than newer models.
+So make sure you have an energy-efficient dishwasher.
 Other ways to save water in the kitchen include installing aerators to reduce faucet flow, avoiding using running water to thaw food, and soaking pots and pans instead of letting the water run.